 We kept going all the way to Trout Lake trailhead, a small pullout 1.5 mi/ 2.4 km south of Pebble Creek Campground.The trail is short but features a 150 ft/ 45.5 m incline.
 You can hike to the lake and turn around or hike around it.
 The lake get its name from the large population of trouts that occupy its waters.

 We turned around in the Lamar Valley to head back to Tower Roosevelt.
-We didn’t know it yet, but there was an unexpected surprise awaiting us.
 We arrived at Tower Fall in the pouring rain, but the weather calmed down and gave us just enough time to enjoy the view from Calcite Springs Overlook.
 I was walking back when I saw a group of people all looking and pointing in the same direction.
+The greatest surprise awaited us.
 In Yellowstone, that is a pretty good indication that something big is happening.
 Indeed, a few hundred feet below stood a momma bear and her cub, playing in the woods.